Using Map operator in Angular

 The Angular observable Map operator takes an observable source as input.
-It applies a project function to each of the values emitted by the source observable and transforms it into a new value.
+It applies a project function to each of the values emitted by the source observable and transforms them into a new value.
 It then emits the new value to the subscribers.
-We use a Map with a Pipe, which allows us to chain multiple operators together.
-In this guide, we’re going to learn how to use the Map operator with examples like converting the source to upper case, Using Map the Angular HTTP Request, with DOM events, filtering the input data, and using multiple Maps together, etc.
+We use an angular map operator with a Pipe, which allows us to chain multiple operators together.
+In this guide, we’re going to learn how to use the Map operator with examples like converting the source to upper case, using Map with the Angular HTTP Request, with DOM events, filtering the input data, and using multiple Map Operators together, etc.

 Syntax

 project: is a function that we use to manipulate the values emitted by the source observable.
-The project can accept two arguments. one is value i.e. the value emitted by the observable.
-The second argument is index number.
-The index number starts from 0 for the first value emitted and incremented by one for every subsequent value emitted.
+The project can accept two arguments.
+One is value i.e., the value emitted by the observable.
+The second argument is the index number.
+The index number starts with 0 for the first value emitted and is incremented by one for every subsequent value emitted.
 It is similar to the index of an array.

 Using Observable Map

-Next, create an observable from array of numbers as shown below.
+Next, create an observable from an array of numbers as shown below.

-Use the pipe method to and invoke the map method.
+Use the pipe method to invoke the map method.

 The project function accepts only one argument val and returns it multiplied by 2.

-Finally, we subscribe and print the result in console.
+Finally, we subscribe and print the result in the console.
 The output is 2,4,6,8

 The following image explains how values from the source observable ( i.e.1,2,3,4 ) go through the map which transforms it into new values by multiplying it by 2.